shopware5/devdocs/source/blog/_posts/2015-02-11-understanding-the-shopware-http-cache.md

     );
     ```

-    Note that depending on your reverse proxy (php reverse proxy or varnish) this might have a massive performance impact and should not be used in batch operations.
+    Note that depending on your reverse proxy (php reverse proxy or Varnish) this might have a massive performance impact and should not be used in batch operations.

 * `Shopware\Components\Api\Resource\Cache`
 This cache resource of API not only handles the HTTP cache but many other caches in shopware, too.
 So if you need to clear the HTTP, proxy, template or object cache, you can use this resource - even with a REST client